As Covid-19 spreads in Philadelphia, we here at The Citizen continue to hear from communities in need—and those who are determined to help them.

 Fuel the Fight raises money to pay restaurants to make meals and deliver them to hospitals in the area, including Temple, Penn, Jefferson and Bryn Mawr, helping both groups in need right now.

-And Takeout COVID lets you order food, cocktails, wine, and beer for delivery or take-out as a way to keep 600+ local restaurants. in business.
+And Takeout Covid lets you order food, cocktails, wine, and beer for delivery or take-out as a way to keep 600+ local restaurants. in business.

-FEED THOSE IN NEED & GET FOOD IF YOU NEED IT
+6. HELP THE HUNGRY—AND GET FOOD IF YOU NEED IT

 With 700,000 food-insecure people in the region, Philabundance has been named an essential agency, and will remain open during the pandemic.
 Right now, they’re in dire need of healthy volunteers, who can sign up here.
 (While Philabundance is taking every measure to keep their facilities sanitary, they understand that immunocompromised volunteers should not be out and about at this time.)
 They also need donations to ramp up their food distribution, some of which is in partnership with the City.